hbowie/practopians/content/tags/society.md

 Body:

-We believe in the social fabric that binds us together as part of a shared human community.
+We value the social fabric that binds us together as part of a shared human community, and believe in the need to establish institutions of governance for society.